 Can’t take the summer heat?
 From city pools to ice skating and ice cream parlors, beat the heat by visiting one of these Stockton, California destinations to keep cool this summer.

 When summer temperatures skyrocket into the triple digits, a big topic on everyone’s mind is how to stay cool in Stockton, California.
-The heat of summer can be unbearable at times throughout the Central Valley, and finding ways to keep cool while out and about is a necessity.
+The heat of summer can be unbearable at times throughout the Central Valley, and finding ways to keep cool while out and about becomes a necessity.

-Below are great options for beating the heat during the Stockton summer, from family-friendly fun to the great sweet tooth reliever: ice cream.
+Below are great options for beating the heat during the Stockton summer—from family-friendly fun to the great sweet tooth reliever: Ice cream.

 The Port City is stocked full of intriguing and tasty ice cream parlors to keep you cool during the sweltering heat.
 Whether it’s vanilla bean and asparagus ice cream, or tequila (don’t worry, there’s no alcohol!), cool off from the inside out at one of these flavorful sweet spots in Stockton!
 Just be sure you snap a photo and then hashtag #VisitStockton on Instagram for a chance to be to get featured on Visit Stockton’s official Instagram page!